Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: TCP Case Study

 Since all states in $G_N$ and $G_{N,a}$ are marked, the marked states in $G_{nom}$ and $G_a$ are determined by ``closed'' state of $G_{PA}^{TM3}$ and $G_{PB}^{TM3}$.

-\paragraph{Setup 7}
+\paragraph{Setup 5}

-We construct $H_a$ using the procedure in~\cref{subsec:liveness}.
+We construct $H_a$ using \cref{alg:attack-spec:liveness}.
 First, $G_{nom}$ in~\cref{eq:tcp:system:nominal:tm3} consisting of 41 states and 1 marked state is trim, thus our system model without attacker is correct in terms of TM3.
 This means that neither Peer A nor Peer B suffers from deadlocks and/or livelocks when they are not at ``closed'' state.
 In the next step, due to $G_{N,a}$, $G_a$ in~\cref{eq:tcp:system:attacked:tm3} comprising 580 states and 3 marked states is not trim, thus $G_a$ contains deadlock and/or livelock states.
 In particular, $G_a$ has 25 deadlock states and no livelock states.
-Since the liveness monitor for TM3, $G_{lm}^{TM3}$, is not given as a dedicated automaton, $G_{lm}^{TM3}$ is derived from $G_a$ by unmarking all states and marking the 25 deadlock states in $G_a$.
-Finally, we have $H_a = Trim(G_{lm}^{TM3})$.
+Since the nonblockingness monitor for TM3, $G_{nm}^{TM3}$, is not given as a dedicated automaton, $G_{nm}^{TM3}$ is derived from $G_a$ by unmarking all states and marking the 25 deadlock states in $G_a$.
+Finally, we have $H_a = Trim(G_{nm}^{TM3})$.

-As a result, $H_a$ in this setup consists of 580 states and 25 marked (deadlock) states, determined by $G_a$, and $H_a^{CN}$ with respect to $G_a$ and $H_a$ is non-empty with 660 states and 25 marked states.
-To see a behavior of the system under the attack, we pick the following example string in $\mlang(H_a^{CN})$:
+As a result, $H_a$ in this setup consists of 580 states and 25 marked (deadlock in $G_a$) states, and $H_a^{CN}$ with respect to $G_a$ and $H_a$ is non-empty with 660 states and 25 marked states.
+To see a behaviour of the system under the attack, we pick the following example string in $\mlang(H_a^{CN})$:

 where the fifth and seventh $ACK_{NA}$ are fake packets sent from the attacker to Peer A. This string makes Peer A and Peer B stuck at ``FIN wait 2'' and ``SYN sent'', respectively.
 Here, $\lang(H_a^{CN}) = \lang(G_a)$, thus the attacker inserts fake packets and does not disable any controllable events.
 To sum up, there exists a \textsc{For-all} attack for TM3 in this setup.